Part of Mark Verber's

 Before getting into the details about what camera might be best, I would like to note that a better camera won't necessarily get you more compelling images.
 Many of the most compelling images in the history of photography have been taken with what would now be considered primitive or even junky cameras.
 While I don't completely agree with everything in Ken Rockwell's Your Camera Doesn't Matter, I would agree that people often have overly optimistic expectations that a "better" camera will give them better images.
 High impact images comes from the photographer's vision/eye, willingness to be patience, knowledge, technique, and luck.
 The first step in getting better images is committing to learn and practice.
 That said, an appropriate camera does make is significantly easier to capture those high impact images and can enhance the quality of the images as well.
 It you have even a semi-decent camera already, the best investment you could make would be to purchase a tripod or taking an appropriate class.
 Most of the cameras I suggest are digital rather than film.
 I have written up some thoughts about why why digital cameras rule.

-Sub-compact cameras easily fit into a small clutch purse or into a pocket without making a bulge.
+Sub-compact cameras easily fit into a small clutch purse or into a pants pocket.
 Pretty much every manufacturers makes at least one sub-compact camera.
 Don't expect anything better than basic snapshots from these cameras unless you are taking picture outside on a bright sunny day.
 If you take pictures indoors, expect that you will have to use a flash which will often wash out your subject.
-The Canon PowerShot SD (Digital IXUS) line tends to offer the best image quality in the ultra-compact and the Casio Exlim tends to lead the field in terms of features and diminutive size.
-No camera in this class provide reasonable creative control over exposure, it's point and pray.
-The Sony W300 looks interesting.
-The last time I looked, I most liked the Canon SD880-IS.
-Slightly larger than most sub compact, but smaller than most compact cameras is the Canon S90.
-This camera is superior to any of the other sub compact cameras currently on the market.
-The S90 uses the same sensor as Canon's flagship compact camera, the G11 and includes a number of photographer friendly features.
-More on the S90 later in this document.
+The Canon PowerShot SD (Digital IXUS) line tends to offer the best image quality in the ultra-compact though Sony makes a number of great cameras in this class as well.
+Most cameras in this class don't provide reasonable creative control over exposure, it's point and pray.
+Slightly larger than most sub compacts, but smaller than most compact cameras is the Sony RX100 and the Canon S90, S95 & now the S100.
+These cameras is superior to any of the other sub compact cameras currently on the market.

 Cameras that doesn't required something "extra" to be carried.
 This is a camera that fits into a purse, a book-bag, a briefcase, etc. For many men, this means a camera which is small enough to be stuffed into a coat pocket.
 This is the most popular size camera.
 I will note however, that some people over estimate how big a camera they are willing to carry in real life.
 I have watch several people (mostly men) purchase compact cameras never to use them more than once or twice because they were "too much trouble" to carry around.
 Many eventually switched to sub compact cameras.
 Every serious photographer I know has at least one compact size camera because there are days that you just don't want to carry a larger camera.
 Much like sub-compact cameras, you shouldn't expect good image quality in anything but daylight.